cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/architecture/monitoring/federation.md

   labels: {}
 {{< /highlight >}}

-For more details on defining targets look for the [file-based service discovery](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#file_sd_config) in Prometheus's documentation.
+For more information about defining targets look for the [file-based service discovery](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#file_sd_config) in Prometheus's documentation.